 Ask a group of editors what their favorite nail salon is and I guarantee you'll hear Tenoverten.
 Free of traditional toxins most nail polishes have, you won't have to worry about unsafe ingredients.
 And with several locations around the city, you can always rely on an A1 manicure here.

 121 Fulton St., New York City

 119 W 56th St., New York City

 So many nail polishes are made with harsh chemicals that are dangerous to wear and horrendous for the environment.
 Hortūs Nail Shop prioritizes conscious products that are all certified organic.
 The relaxing vibes of this Lower East Side treasure will win you over.
 Plus, their Instagram is a major source of eye candy.

 210 Forsyth St., New York City

-Bushwick haunt Local Honey does it all—waxing, massage, and nails—and manages to produce their own product line as well.
-Get a normal mani-pedi or go for extravagant extensions from one of their in-house artists.
-Pick up a candle or some palo santo while you're there.
+Bushwick haunt Local Honey does it all—waxing, massage, and nails—and manages to produce its own product line as well.
+Get a normal mani-pedi or go for extravagant extensions from one of the in-house artists.
+Pick up a candle or some palo santo while you're there, too.

-Okay, so admittedly, Jenny Bui isn't a salon, she's a person who owns and operates two salons.
+Okay, so admittedly, Jenny Bui isn't a salon—she's a person who owns and operates two salons.
 But she's Cardi B's now-legendary nail tech, and we would be remiss to make this list and not include her.
-Both salons are fairly similar and cater to similar clientele, and you can usually find Jenny doing nails at the Bronx studio—if she's not across the world working on a famous client, of course.
+Both salons are fairly similar and cater to similar clientele, and you can usually find Bui doing nails at the Bronx studio—if she's not across the world working on a famous client, of course.
 Her motto?
 "Never too much bling."

 Jenny's Spa, 305 E Fordham Road, Bronx